fmrtl73/pxdocs/content/reference/CLI/snapshots.md

 Flags:
-  -a, --all                   show all volumes, including snapshots -s, --snapshot              show all snapshots (read-only volumes)
+  -a, --all                   show all volumes, including snapshots -g, --group string          show all volumes for given group -h, --help                  help for list
-      --snapshot-schedule     show all schedule created snapshots -v, --volumes               show only volumes
+  -l, --label string          list of comma-separated name=value pairs
-      --node-id string        show all volumes whose replica is present on the given node --name string           volume name used during creation if any -l, --label string          list of comma-separated name=value pairs --sched-policy string   filter volumes by sched policy -p, --parent string         show all snapshots created for given volume -g, --group string          show all volumes for given group -h, --help                  help for list
+      --name string           volume name used during creation if any --node string           show all volumes whose replica is present on the given node -p, --parent string         show all snapshots created for given volume --pool-uid string       show all volumes whose replica is present on the given pool --sched-policy string   filter volumes by sched policy -s, --snapshot              show all snapshots (read-only volumes) --snapshot-schedule     show all schedule created snapshots -t, --time                  show all volumes sorted by creation time -v, --volumes               show only volumes

 Global Flags:
       --ca string            path to root certificate for ssl usage --cert string          path to client certificate for ssl usage --color                output with color coding
       --config string        config file (default is $HOME/.pxctl.yaml) --context string       context name that overrides the current auth context -j, --json                 output in json
-      --key string       path to client key for ssl usage --raw              raw CLI output for instrumentation
+      --key string           path to client key for ssl usage --output-type string   use "wide" to show more details --raw                  raw CLI output for instrumentation
       --ssl                  ssl enabled for portworx
 ```

 ### User created snapshots